Role Of Bacteria In The Ecosystem

 Bacteria can also be used to clean up environmental pollution through a process called bioremediation.
 Certain types of bacteria have the ability to degrade or transform pollutants like oil, pesticides, and heavy metals into less harmful substances.
 These bacteria can be used to clean up contaminated soil, water, and air.

-For example, bacteria have been used to clean up oil spills in the ocean.
+Here's one way to look at it: bacteria have been used to clean up oil spills in the ocean.
 These bacteria can break down the hydrocarbons in oil into less harmful substances like carbon dioxide and water.
 They can also be used to clean up contaminated soil at industrial sites.

 Trends and Latest Developments